Ruff Ruff! My name is Toby

-I am already neutered, purebred, and good with dogs.
+I am housetrained, purebred, good with kids, and good with dogs.

 More information about Oldies But Goodies Cocker Rescue, Inc.